 We may earn income from advertising links in this post.
 Please read our Disclosure Statement for details.
 Be sure to check COVID-19 restrictions before you travel!

 Much like other great European cities, Rome comes alive at night.
-Between 6 and 9 pm, Romans enjoy the art of the aperitivo, relaxing with friends over a glass of wine or a bubbly cocktail and small bites of food.
+Between 6 and 9 pm, Romans enjoy the art of the aperitivo, relaxing with friends over drinks and small bites of food.
 A special golden glow bathes the city’s architecture and, as the evening progresses, lights illuminate Rome’s historic attractions, making the Eternal City even more beautiful than it is by day.

 You definitely don’t want to miss night time in Rome, Italy.
-So whether you’re looking for fun things to do with friends or romantic activities for couples, here are our picks for the absolute best things to do in Rome at night:
+So whether you’re looking for fun things to do with friends, family or romantic activities for couples, here are our picks for the absolute best things to do in Rome at night:

 1. Learn about Italian Wines on a Food and Wine Tour in Rome

 Ideal for everyone from honeymooners to solo travellers, this adults-only walking tour features the perfect marriage of wine, cuisine and history.
 Led by ultra personable Master Sommelier, Marco Lori, this Eating Europe Food & Wine Stroll begins at the Fontana delle Tartarughe (Turtle Fountain) one of the most beautiful fountains in Rome.